hectorhuertas/.dotfiles/README.md

     * Open panes in the same path (e.g. `bind % split-window -h -c "#{pane_current_path}"`)
     * Make it super easy to copy the current path (shorcut for `pwd | tr -d '\n' | pbcopy`)
     * A combination of both, maybe running the shorcut command each time I split panes, so I can quickly cd into it if I want
+* Shell
+  * Try to move to fish shell, seems much faster than zsh
+  * Implement all shell functions and aliases via go commands, so it can be ported easily between mac and linux and between zsh, fish or bash
 * Zsh
   * Reduce startup time by using zprof (instructions in first lines of .zshrc).
 Consider exploring `zplug times` or dumping zplug for zgen or zim.
 Also try to reduce